-VOTE FOR THE WORST ABUSER
+FOR THE WORST ABUSES OF CIVIL LIBERTIES

 Not familiar with a tournament-style bracket like this?
 Don’t worry!
 You don’t need to be a sports fan to enjoy voting for the nominee you think most deserves to “win.”